Mkerian10/PokerHandEvaluator/Documentation/README.md

 ## [Algorithm](Algorithm.md)

-The documentation of the underlying algorithm of the poker hand evaluator.
+The documentation of the underlying algorithm of the poker hand main.phevaluator.